What is Server Side Includes?

 <?php $variable=$_GET['var']; echo $variable; ?>

-So now, lets review whats happening during the SSI.
+Let’s review what’s happening during the SSI.
 The first file you created is including the file called “helloworld.php”.
 The SSI include in our original file sets the variable for the PHP code.
-The code in the php file that is included tells the webpage to print the variable to the screen.
+The code in the PHP file that is included tells the webpage to print the variable to the screen.

 If your SSI is successful you should see something similar to the screen shot below: